Least Volume Analysis: Introduction

-Therefore, for a $\mathcal{Z}\subset Z$ retaining sufficient information about $\mathcal{X}$, a low dimensional $Z$ can provide several advantages.
-First, it can improve the efficacy of downstream tasks by aligning its latent dimensions more with the informative dimensions of $\mathcal{Z}$ and alleviating the curse of dimensionality.
+Therefore, for a $\gZ\subset Z$ retaining sufficient information about $\gX$, a low-dimensional $Z$ can provide several advantages.
+First, it can facilitate downstream tasks by aligning its latent dimensions more with the informative dimensions of $\gZ$ and alleviating the curse of dimensionality.
 In addition, it can increase the robustness of tasks such as data generation.
-Specifically, if a subset $U\subseteq\mathcal{Z}$ constitutes an $n$-D manifold that can be embedded in an $n$-D Euclidean space, then due to the invariance of domain~\citep{bredon2013topology}, $U$ is \emph{open} in $Z$ as long as $Z$ is $n$-D. Thanks to the basis criterion~\citep{lee2010introduction}, this openness means for a conditional generative model trained in such $Z$, if its one prediction $\hat{z}$ is not far away from its target $z\in U$, then $\hat{z}$ will also fall inside $U\subseteq\mathcal{Z}$, thus still be mapped back into $\mathcal{X}$ by $g$ rather than falling outside it.
-Moreover, in the case where $\mathcal{Z}$ is a manifold that cannot embed in similar dimensional Euclidean space, or where $\mathcal{Z}$ is not even a manifold, retrieving the least dimensional $Z$ needed to embed $\mathcal{Z}$ may pave the way for studying the complexity and topology of $\mathcal{Z}$ and $\mathcal{X}$.
-Additionally, people also hope the latent representation can indicate the amount of information each dimension has~\citep{rippel2014learning, pham2022pca}, so that the data variations along the principal dimensions can be easily studied, and trade-offs can be easily made when it is necessary to strip off less informant latent dimensions due to computational cost.
-This is why PCA~\citep{pearson1901liii}, despite being a century old, is still widely applied to different areas, even if it is a simple linear model.
+Specifically, if a subset $U\subseteq\gZ$ constitutes an $n$-D manifold that can be embedded in an $n$-D Euclidean space, then due to the \emph{invariance of domain}~\citep[Corollary~19.9]{bredon2013topology}, $U$ is \emph{open} in $Z$ as long as $Z$ is $n$-D. Thanks to the \emph{basis criterion}~\cite[Lemma~2.10]{lee2010introduction}, this openness means for a conditional generative model trained in such $Z$, if its one prediction $\hat{z}$ is not far away from its target $z\in U$, then $\hat{z}$ will also fall inside $U\subseteq\gZ$, thus still be mapped back into $\gX$ by $g$ rather than falling outside it.
+Moreover, in the case where $\gZ$ is a manifold that cannot embed in similar dimensional Euclidean space, or where $\gZ$ is not even a manifold, retrieving the least dimensional $Z$ needed to embed $\gZ$ may pave the way for studying the complexity and topology of $\gZ$ and $\gX$.